Force of Light

 Insignificance

-The band completed it’s third recording in 2005, which introduced theremin ingénue Pamelia Kurstin into the mix.
+The band completed its third recording in 2005, which introduced theremin ingénue Pamelia Kurstin into the mix.
 The record also includes a guest appearance by Jeremy Jacobsen, aka the Lonesome Organist.
 Like all our other recordings, this one too was recorded and mixed by the masterful Martin Bisi.

 Barbez (2nd self-titled)